Don Healy

 Michael Donald Healy (August 28, 1936 – April 2, 2020) was an American football defensive tackle in the National Football League (NFL) for the Chicago Bears and Dallas Cowboys.
 He also was a member of the Buffalo Bills in the American Football League (AFL).
 He played college football at the University of Maryland.

-Early years
+Early life

 Healy attended Rome Free Academy, where he received honorable-mention All-state honors in football.
 He also practiced baseball and hockey.

 He accepted a football scholarship from the University of Maryland.
 He played as a two-way tackle and was a three-year starter.

 He was a part of the 1958 College All Star team that defeated the 1957 NFL Champion Detroit Lions.
 His teammates included Alex Karras, Ray Nitschke and Chuck Howley.
 He also took part in the Senior Bowl and the East–West Shrine Game.

 Professional career

 Chicago Bears

 Healy was selected by the Chicago Bears in the third round (37th overall) of the 1958 NFL draft.
 He played two seasons and was a backup offensive guard.